crystalynliu/aws-vpn/README.md

 * This repo can create vpn server on AWS with AutoScalingGroup
 * The vpn server will running between 19:00 GTM+8 and 22:00 GTM+8 every day
 * You can start or stop the vpn server manually
+* You can simple use ssh tunnel as proxy

 ## Create VPN in AWS
 1. Modify the file *parameter_without_elastic_ip.json*